Sea Otter Repopulation Efforts Add More Benefits Than Costs

 Sea otter presence has been found to increase yields of ecosystem biomass by 37%, while adding $1.6 million per year in carbon sequestration value based on European Union carbon tax pricing.

-“Kelp forests provide habitat to many species and can enhance both biodiversity and resilience,” say the study’s authors.
+“Kelp forests provide habitat to many species and can enhance both biodiversity and resilience,” the study’s authors say.
 “The otter-present system would thus seem to support a more resilient social ecological system.”

 Sea otters wield an outsized influence over their habitat.
 After being reintroduced to the Pacific Coast in the 1970s, these creatures have begun to transition the local ecosystem back toward its natural equilibrium.
 Though, this often brings them into conflict with humans competing for the same resources.

 “As keystone species, top predators can exert strong effects over the function, structure, and diversity of ecosystems.
-When these species recover after extirpation, they often reestablish top-down control and shift the ecosystem closer to an unexploited state,” note the authors.
+When these species recover after extirpation, they often reestablish top-down control and shift the ecosystem closer to an unexploited state,” the authors note.

 In the past, local fisherman caught an abundance of valuable invertebrates such as Dungeness crabs, geoduck clams and urchins at arm’s length in shallow water fishing grounds, all of which an increasing number of sea otters are now vying for.
 The study predicts shallow water crab habitats will be mostly lost, while deeper water habitats, where the otters cannot reach, will thrive.

 The loss to invertebrate fisheries is calculated to be $5.4 million, while the geoduck clam catch is predicted to decline by 25%, along with a 28% reduction in the value to Manilla and butter clam fisheries.
-However, the authors estimate the increased value of local finfish to be $6.9 million, offsetting some of the damage to the commercial fishing industry.
+However, the authors estimate the increased value of local fin fish to be $6.9 million, offsetting some of the damage to the commercial fishing industry.

-The competition with sea otters for valuable invertebrates will be felt most acutely by Indigenous fisherman.
+The competition with sea otters for valuable invertebrates will be felt most acutely by indigenous fisherman.

-While commercial fisheries can more easily adapt by employing improved technology and seeking their catch in deeper waters, Indigenous peoples with their more restricted harvesting areas cannot adjust so easily as they lack the deep-water fishing boats, technologies and capital that commercial fisherman enjoy.
+While commercial fisheries can more easily adapt by employing improved technology and seeking their catch in deeper waters, indigenous peoples with their more restricted harvesting areas cannot adjust so easily as they lack the deep-water fishing boats, technologies and capital that commercial fisherman enjoy.

 They are also less likely to enjoy the tourism benefits from a resurgence in sea otter populations than other coastal communities.